Skip to main content

 • record name — a subdomain such as cdn.example.com;

-• value — a default domain such as *.selcdn.net.
+• value — a default domain in the format *.selcdn.net.
 Specify the domain without the protocol, for example cdn.example.com.
-Each domain label can be up to 63 characters long.
-The total length of all labels must not exceed 253 characters.
+Each domain level can be up to 63 characters long.
+The total length of all levels must not exceed 253 characters.

 You can view the default domain in the control panel: in the top menu, click ProductsCDNCDN resources section → the domain will be specified in the resource line.